pydantic/pydantic/docs/usage/models.md

     The example above works because aliases have priority over field names for field population.
 Accessing `SQLModel`'s `metadata` attribute would lead to a `ValidationError`.

-### Recursive models
+### Nested attributes

-Model instances will be parsed recursively as well as at the top level.
+When using attributes to parse models, model instances will be created from both top-level attributes and deeper-nested attributes as appropriate.

-Here a vanilla class is used to demonstrate the principle, but any class could be used instead.
+Here is an example demonstrating the principle:

 ```py
 from typing import List